Sosotess93/Jetpack2Tek3/README.md

 This is a C coding project for Epitech's sophomores, The goal of this project is to create a game like Jetpack Joyride.

+Open subject.pdf for more information about this project.

 ![alt text](https://github.com/Sosotess93/Jetpack2Tek3/blob/master/screen.png)